City of Lubbock confirms 230 new COVID-19 cases

-The total number of virus recoveries in the county reached 11,784 after 107 new recoveries were reported, according to the news release.
-With no additional COVID-19-related deaths being confirmed, the total death count in the county stayed at 137.
+The total number of virus recoveries in the county reached 11,873 after 66 new recoveries were reported, according to the news release.
+With one additional COVID-19-related death being confirmed, the total death count in the county has reached 138.

 Since 4 p.m.
-Thursday, two new cases were reported or transferred from other jurisdictions, according to the news release.
+Friday, 11 new cases were reported or transferred from other jurisdictions, according to the news release.
 These case numbers are adjusted into the cumulative totals.

 More information on local COVID-19 cases can found on the City of Lubbock dashboard.